Inside the EcoBoost F-150

 3.5L EcoBoost Stock Turbos and Intercooler

-- High strength cast low internal volume exhaust manifolds.
-Designed through CFD and FEA computer analysis, testing validates these manifolds work well and keep emissions low with fast cat-converter light up times while the low volume log design encourages instant turbo spool and response.
+- High strength cast low internal volume "log style" exhaust manifolds.
+These manifolds keep emissions low with fast cat-converter light up times while the low volume log design encourages early turbo spool and response

 - The stock manifold’s turbo outlets are very small at ~1.18″ considering 1.75L of displacement will breathe through it!

-- The stock downpipes, catalytic converters, and exhaust piping are 2.5″ nominal diameter.
-This is very restrictive for a twin turbo engine of this size, keeping the exhaust silent.
+- The stock exhaust mufflers are 2.5″ nominal diameter.
+This keeps the exhaust silent.
 However, it creates 7.5 PSI of back pressure, post-turbine (ideally we want lower psi post turbine backpressure).
-The optimal exhaust size is 3″ for the 3.5L ecoboost.
-This allows for high flow but low noise/cabin drone and efficiently flows enough exhaust for up to 600HP.
+The optimal exhaust size is 3″ for the daily driven 3.5L ecoboost.
+This allows for high flow but low noise/cabin drone

-- Positioned in the lower front fascia, the intercooler is susceptible to damage from road debris or Off-Road impact.
+- Positioned in the lower front fascia, the intercooler is susceptible to damage from Off-Road impact

 3.5L EcoBoost Electronics